-In his dying years, Tony Judt reminded us that remembering the 20th century just as a catalog of horrors flattens what actually happened.
+In his dying years, Tony Judt cautioned us that remembering the 20th century just as a catalog of horrors flattens what actually happened.

 It’s the holidays and everything is awful, but the story of PrEP tells us that it doesn’t have to be that way — sort of.